Follow the WDRB Newsroom, Reporters and Anchors.More >>

 Information contained on this page is provided by an independent third-party content provider.
 WorldNow and this Station make no warranties or representations in connection therewith.
 If you have any questions or comments about this page please contact firstname.lastname@example.org.

 SOURCE The Conference Board

-The Conference Board LEI for Australia has been rising since September 2013, and its six-month growth rate has picked up in recent months.
-At the same time, The Conference Board CEI for Australia has been increasing as well, and its six-month growth rate has continued to improve.
-Taken together, the current behavior of the composite indexes suggests that economic expansion will continue in the near term, and the pace of growth in unlikely to slow in the near term.
+The Conference Board LEI for Australia has remained relatively flat over the previous few months, and as a result, its six-month growth rate has declined compared to the latter half of 2013.
+At the same time, The Conference Board CEI for Australia has changed little in recent months, but is improved compared to six months ago.
+Taken together, the current behavior of the composite indexes suggests that economic expansion is not likely to accelerate in the near term.

 About The Conference Board Leading Economic Index® (LEI) for Australia The composite economic indexes are the key elements in an analytic system designed to signal peaks and troughs in the business cycle.
 The leading and coincident economic indexes are essentially composite averages of several individual leading or coincident indicators.
 They are constructed to summarize and reveal common turning point patterns in economic data in a clearer and more convincing manner than any individual component – primarily because they smooth out some of the volatility of individual components.